Auto · Finance

 How the math works

 In most states a trade-in lowers the taxable price, so it saves you sales tax on top of reducing the balance — this tool applies both effects.
+A manufacturer rebate is different: it lowers the amount you finance, but most states charge sales tax on the price before the rebate, so it doesn't cut your tax.

 Why a longer term is a trap